Roseola in Infant/Neonate

 Synopsis

-Roseola (also known as sixth disease, exanthem subitum, and roseola infantum) is a mild self-limited illness that mainly affects children and is defined by its classic exanthem.
+Roseola (also known as sixth disease, exanthem subitum, and roseola infantum) is a mild, self-limited illness that mainly affects children and is defined by its classic exanthem.
 Human herpesvirus (HHV)-6 and HHV-7 have been implicated as causal agents.
-Maternal antibodies are protective prior to the age of 6 months.
-Infants with roseola are typically between the age of 6 months and 1 year.
+Antibodies, which are almost universally found in pregnant individuals, are protective prior to the age of 6 months.
+Infants with roseola are typically between the age of 6 months and 1 year, with 90% of cases occurring in children aged younger than 2 years.
 The disease course classically begins with a high fever typically greater than 38.9°C (102°F).
-The infant is otherwise well and the fever usually subsides on the fourth day.
+The infant or child is otherwise well appearing, and the fever usually subsides on the fourth day.

 The fever is followed immediately by the onset of asymptomatic, rose-pink, blanchable macules and papules 2-3 mm in diameter that begin on the trunk and may spread to the neck, upper extremities, and lower extremities.
 The rash typically lasts 1-2 days but can resolve more quickly.